The Top Myths about Scalp Micropigmentation Debunked

 Scalp micropigmentation is a non-surgical hair restoration treatment that involves the injection of small dots of pigment into the scalp to create the illusion of hair.
 Despite the increasing popularity of scalp micropigmentation, there are still many misconceptions surrounding this procedure.

 In this blog, we’ll debunk the top myths about scalp micropigmentation.
 You are also welcome to drop by MM Seattle SMP for a consultation.

-Myth #3: Only for Men
+Myth 4: SMP is Only for Men

-Myth #7: Scalp Micropigmentation Is a Tattoo
+Myth 6: Scalp Micropigmentation is Just a Tattoo

 Scalp Micropigmentation (SMP) is more than a tattoo.
 It involves specialized techniques to deposit pigment superficially on the scalp, mimicking hair follicles with customized colors for a natural look.
 Unlike traditional tattoos, SMP is tailored for hair replication, using distinct pigments and fine needles for subtle, realistic results.

 Scalp Micropigmentation is a safe, versatile, and effective hair loss solution.
 By debunking these common myths, we hope to provide a clearer understanding of the SMP procedure, helping those considering it to make informed decisions.
 Remember, consulting with a certified SMP technician can provide personalized insights tailored to your needs.
 Contact us today if you have any questions about the procedure or to schedule a free personalized consultation.